 If you love social media, consider working for LiveWorld.
 As a chat support work from home specialist, you would be responsible for answering social media inquiries and handling customer questions in a timely manner.

-You can pick blocks of time to work but must commit to them ahead of time.
+You can pick your blocks of time that you work but must commit to them ahead of time.
 Because it’s an online position, you must have a strong internet connection.

 If you love tech support, check out Support.com.
 They contract with a variety of companies, providing tech support to customers.
 You must be able to prove your experience and capabilities in troubleshooting technical issues and will get company benefits if you are hired.